julianmendez/wikihypergraph/README.md

 ### Contact

-In case you need more information, please contact @julianmendez .
+For more information, please contact @julianmendez .